esraammosaad/PlanTech/README.md

-# 🌿Plantech: Your Smart Gardening Companion
+# 🌿PlanTech: Your Smart Gardening Companion

 #### Plantech is a mobile application designed to empower gardening enthusiasts of all levels, It offers a comprehensive suite of features to help you nurture your plants, connect with the gardening community, and monitor your landscapes remotely.